marctang/word-order-harmonization/README.md

 The main files are listed as follow:
 - Harmonization_data is the raw table with information on each individual Language
-- Harmoization_code is the R code used to generate the results in the paper
+- Harmonization_code is the R code used to generate the results in the paper

 Please contact me (website: marctang.com) for any comment or question